apache/sedona/docs/api/sql/Raster-operators.md

 - skewY: skew in y direction (rotation y)
 - srid: srid of the raster
 - numSampleDimensions: number of bands
+- tileWidth: (Since `v1.6.1`) width of tiles in the raster
+- tileHeight: (Since `v1.6.1`) height of tiles in the raster

 For more information about ScaleX, ScaleY, SkewX, SkewY, please refer to the [Affine Transformations](Raster-affine-transformation.md) section.

+`tileWidth` and `tileHeight` are available since `v1.6.1`, they are the dimensions of the tiles in the raster.
+For example, rasters written by `RS_FromGeoTiff` uses the tiling scheme of the loaded GeoTIFF file.
+For rasters that has only 1 tile, `tileWidth` and `tileHeight` will be equal to `gridWidth` and `gridHeight` respectively.

 Format: `RS_MetaData (raster: Raster)`